AntonioVanzanella/Detecting-slow-moving-objs-LSST/Updates/Change orientation/README.txt

 2]

-Another attempt we made is to add a certain offset in each occurence of the delta_RA and delta_DEC offset.
+Another attempt we are making is to add a certain offset in each occurence of the delta_RA and delta_DEC array.
+We check the variation looking at the arcotangent of the rate between delta_RA and delta_DEC.